What are national guidelines and model guides?

 Environment and sustainability

-- Principles of climate change adaptation for professional engineers
+- Principles of climate change adaptation for professional engineers (under review)

-- Site remediation (currently under review)
+- Site remediation for professional engineers

 - Sustainable development and environmental stewardship for professional engineers

-- Authentication of engineering documents (document currently under review)
+- Authentication of engineering documents (under review)

 - Practice of engineering in Canada